 Anticoagulation Management Service

 The Anticoagulation Management Service manages patients on antithrombotic therapies.
 Areas of expertise include perioperative management of anticoagulant therapy, decisions about optimal anticoagulant therapy, and management of anticoagulant therapy in patients with other medical conditions, including cancer and during pregnancy.
-Providers in the Anticoagulation Clinic include Kathy Vokaty, PA-C, Sarah Roberson, PA-C, Kim Hodulik, PharmD, Michelle Schoonover, PharmD, Karen Baker, RN, and Dawn Johnson, RN.
+Providers in the Anticoagulation Clinic include Archana Khandelwal, MD, Serena Eldridge, PA-C, Kim Hodulik, PharmD, Michelle Schoonover, PharmD, and Karen Baker, RN.
 Dr. Tom Ortel is the Medical Director of the Anticoagulation Management Service.

 Hemostasis & Thrombosis Clinic

 The Hemostasis & Thrombosis Clinic sees patients with a variety of hemorrhagic and thrombotic disorders.
 Areas of expertise include the diagnosis and management of patients with hemophilia and von Willebrand disease, acquired factor inhibitors, qualitative platelet defects, and rare thrombotic disorders, including antiphospholipid antibody syndrome and heparin-induced thrombocytopenia.
-Providers who see patients in the HTC include Gow Arepally, MD, Ara Metjian, MD, Toyosi Onwuemene, MD, and Thomas Ortel, MD, PhD.
+Providers who see patients in the HTC include Gow Arepally, MD and Thomas Ortel, MD, PhD.

 Sickle Cell Clinic

 The Sickle Cell Clinic provides outpatient care for patients with sickle cell disease and other hemoglobinopathies.
 The Clinic oversees the Day Hospital which is open six days a week to provide urgent management of patients with sickle cell disease and pain crisis or other problems.
 The Sickle Cell Transition Clinic sees young adults with sickle cell disease who are transitioning from the pediatric to the adult sickle cell clinic.
-Providers in the adult Sickle Cell clinic include Regina Crawford, MD, Nirmish Shah, MD, Joy Curry, NP, Ashley Cole, PA, John Strouse, MD, PhD, and Ranitha Dep, PA-C.
+Providers in the adult Sickle Cell clinic include JJ Strouse, MD, PhD, Nirmish Shah, MD, Soheir Adam, MD, Charity Oyedeji, MD, Joy Curry, NP, Katie Colosimo, NP, Shieghetha Edwards, NP, and Ranitha Dep, PA-C.

 Myeloproliferative Neoplasms Clinic

 The MPN Clinic sees patients with polycythemia vera, essential thrombocytosis, and primary myelofibrosis.
-Dr. Murat Arcasoy sees patients with these disorders at Duke University Hospital and at the Durham VAMC.
+Providers who see patients in the MPN Clinic include Sandy El Bitar, MD and Srikala Addepalli, MD.

 Apheresis Outpatient Service

-The Apheresis Service provides outpatient care in Duke Clinic 2A.
+The Apheresis Service provides outpatient care in Duke Clinic 2N.
 The service provides outpatient apheresis for patients with a wide variety of clinical conditions, including plasma exchange for thrombotic thrombocytopenic purpura and red cell exchange for sickle cell disease.
-Dr. Arepally is the Medical Director of the Apheresis Service.
-Dr. Metjian, co-Director of the service, and Dr. Onwuemene also see patients in the outpatient Apheresis service.
+Dr. Grace Lee is the Medical Director of the Apheresis Service.
+Providers in the Apheresis Outpatient Service include Kelsey Starnes, NP, Joy Curry, NP, and Soheir Adam, MD.

-Durham VA Medical Center.
 The Division of Hematology provides outpatient subspecialty service at the Durham VAMC.
-Providers who see patients at the Durham VAMC include Dr. Arcasoy, Dr. Crawford, and Dr. Metjian.
+Providers who see patients at the Durham VAMC include Ammon Fager, MD, PhD.